 “I learned to always take on things I’d never done before.
-Growth and comfort do not coexist” is a famous insightful quote by Ginni Rometty, Executive Chairman at IBM.
+Growth and comfort do not coexist” is a famous insightful quote by Ginni Rometty, former Executive Chairman at IBM.

 I know that I have a unique perspective to share.
 I was born at the end of the Baby Boomer generation, so I have a foot in the door of both that generation and the Gen Xers.
 I learned and coded Java for a few years in the middle of my career.
 As a result, I also have a Java vs COBOL insight.
 As a woman in Technology, I want to share my experiences and changes that have happened over the years.
 This blog is not meant to be a technical tutorial.
 My goal is to encourage COBOL-focused discussions, centered around organizational behavior, types of workers, how interactions happen, the impact of the new on the old, women in technology, and many other topics.

 I love the culture of the COBOL programming language and how it has provided so many people, including myself, with a lifelong livelihood.
-The opinions I share are completely my own, based on my many years of experience working in a COBOL development environment, as well as my education, which includes a BA and a BComm, and a Diploma in Programming.
+The opinions I share are completely my own, based on my many years of experience working in a COBOL development environment, as well as my education, which includes a BA, a BComm, and a Diploma in Programming.

 I hope I never become so comfortable that I stop growing.